fabioricali/beJS/docs/arrays.md

 ### be.inArray(value, array)

-Check if an element is in the array
+Check if an element is in the arrayinterfaces: `not`

 **Parameters**